Kenshiro-28/MAGI/README.md

 - Clone this repository.

-- Save a LLaMA model in the root folder.
+- Save a Llama 2 model in the root folder.

 - Create a Docker image, you can do it by running this command in the root folder: